microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

  Connect-Entra -ClientId '<App-Id>' -TenantId '<Tenant-Id>' -CertificateName '<Certificate-Subject>'
 ```

-Follow this link (<https://learn.microsoft.com/powershell/microsoftgraph/authentication-commands>) for more information on how to load the certificate.

 ### Example 10: App-only access: Using client credential with a certificate - Certificate

 ```powershell
  $Cert = Get-ChildItem Cert:\LocalMachine\My\$CertThumbprint
  Connect-Entra -ClientId '<App-Id>' -TenantId '<Tenant-Id>' -Certificate $Cert
 ```

-Follow this link (<https://learn.microsoft.com/powershell/microsoftgraph/authentication-commands>) for more information on how to load the certificate.

 ### Example 11: Using client secret credentials